-Executive Compensation" sections of this Proxy Statement for additional details on the Company's executive compensation programs and philosophy.
+Before you vote, we recommend that you read the "Compensation Discussion and Analysis" section of this Proxy Statement for additional details on the Company's executive compensation programs and philosophy.

 This vote is advisory, and therefore not binding on the Company, the compensation and talent committee or our board of directors.
 However, our board of directors and our compensation and talent committee value the opinions of our stockholders and intend to take into account the outcome of the vote when considering future compensation decisions for our named executive officers.